ibm-cloud-docs/cis/managing-for-security.md

 You can upload your custom certificate by clicking **Add Certificate** and entering your certificate, private key, and bundle method.
 After you upload a custom certificate, you gain immediate compatibility with encrypted traffic and maintain control over your certificate (for example, an Extended Validation (EV) certificate).

 {{site.data.keyword.cis_short_notm}} does not support certificate pinning with ordered or Universal certificates.
-If you want to use certificate pinning, it is recommended that you upload and maintain your own custom certificate.
+If you want to use certificate pinning, upload and maintain your own custom certificate.

 You are responsible for managing your certificate if you upload a custom certificate.
 For example, {{site.data.keyword.cis_short_notm}} doesn't track the certificate expiration date.
 {: important}